jesbalchiero/jesbalchiero/README.md

 <p>
   <em>
-    I'm 25 years old, from Caxias do Sul and currently searching a job how a Full Stack.
+    I'm 25 years old, from Caxias do Sul and currently searching a job as a Full Stack.
   </em>
 </p>